hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/cactus.md

             </td>
             <td>
-                Unsanitized input from exception flows into `res.send`, where it is used to render an HTML page returned to the user.
-This may result in a Cross-Site Scripting attack (XSS).
+                fixed 2 lint errors that were the any type error for Typescript and removed Node

+Signed-off-by: Alec Phong <alecphong@gmail.com>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-06-06 12:51:03 +0000 UTC
+        Created At 2022-06-13 19:01:32 +0000 UTC
     </div>
 </div>